speakeasy-api/openapi-reference-documentation/reference/workflows.md

 |------------|-------------------------------|----------|
 | `workflows` | [[Workflow Object](#workflow-object)] | ✅        |

-An array of [Workflow Objects](#workflow-object) defining the workflows.
+An array of [workflow objects](#workflow-object) defining the workflows.
 The array must contain at least one workflow.

 ```yaml workflows.yaml
 workflows: